Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab unguided - Azure Blockchain.md

 2. Open a browser window / tab, then navigate to and login to the Azure Portal at <http://portal.azure.com>

-3. Click on the **Directory and Subscription filter** button in the top menu of the Azure Portal, and select the **Northwind Traders** Azure AD directory.
+3. Click on the **Directory and Subscription filter** button in the top menu of the Azure Portal, and select the **Northwind Traders** Azure AD directory

     ![](images/media/image168.png)